pluff/pluff.github.io/source/_posts/2013-09-08-another-git-branching-model.markdown

 #### Before we start

-This workflow is focused on rapid deployment of any feature as soon as it's ready.
+This workflow is focused on rapid deployment of any feature as soon as it is ready.
 Hence, If you have slow and complex QA process this workflow may not work well for you.

 __For those who don’t want to read long text__ there is a TL;DR paragraph at the end.